brsevero/brsevero/README.md

 ## Hi 👋

-I am Bruno Rafael Severo, I'm an Computer Science student at UFAL - Universidade Federal de Alagoas and I'm a Django and Python lover!
+I am Bruno Rafael Severo, I'm an Computer Science student at UFAL - Universidade Federal de Alagoas, currently working as a Quality Assurencer Tester and I'm a Django and Python lover!

 ## Contact with me